Concrete Weight Calculator

 4. Do not use this alone for hauling or structural decisions when exact weight matters.

-Estimate concrete weight for hauling or disposal planning.
+Estimate concrete weight for hauling, disposal, or trailer planning.

 Frequently asked questions